aneej/tryout/README.md

 # DevOps Training: Hello World
-This repository is used in the DevOps training to setup a build in Jenkins.
+Aneej This repository is used in the DevOps training to setup a build in Jenkins.